Canary-Prism/Tonnel/README.md

 java -jar --enable-preview <the file>
 ```

+you can add `--auto` as an option and it will click for you

 ### [Download](https://github.com/Canary-Prism/Tonnel/releases/)

 I'm assuming you know how to use GitHub.
 If not then here: